ericmoritz/collection-protobuf/README.md

 > in this document are to be interpreted as described in
 > [RFC2119](http://tools.ietf.org/html/rfc2119).

-`collection+protobuf` mimics the
+`collection+protobuf` follows the
 [collection+json](http://amundsen.com/media-types/collection/format/)
-specification using
+specification but uses
 [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview)
 to provide a structure for a language-neutral, extensible, hypermedia RESTful service that avoids the ambiguity of a schema-less format such as JSON.

+Unless specified, this specification follows the `collection+json` specification and protocol exactly.

 ## Goals of `collection+protobuf`